 Several lawsuits have been filed so far against a number of parties connected to the deadly stage surge during the Astroworld Festival at NRG Park in Houston, Texas, which left at least nine people dead and many more injured.

 According to an ABC News report, a wave of tens of thousands of people surged toward the stage when rapper Travis Scott and later, rapper Drake, appeared.
-It turned into a fatal stampede, with some members of the crowd being crushed or trampled.
+It turned into a fatal stampede, with some crowd members being crushed or trampled.

 Tragic Crowd Surge

 The lawsuits and eyewitness accounts alleged that Scott continued to perform even after he saw emergency vehicles in the audience.
-Live Nation Entertainment and ScoreMore Holdings, two concert production and entertainment companies that organized and produced the event, are being sued, as well as performers Scott and Drake.
+Live Nation Entertainment and ScoreMore Holdings, two concert production and entertainment companies that organized and produced the event, and performers Scott and Drake are being sued.
 The family of 21-year-old Axel Acosta, one of the people who died in the crowd surge, said they plan on joining the lawsuit along with 35 plaintiffs.

 Our thoughts and prayers go out to all those who have been affected by this devastating tragedy.
 Our deepest condolences to all those families that have lost loved ones in this horrific incident.